-Net position represents the difference between assets and liabilities and deferred inflows.
+Net position represents the difference between assets and deferred outflows of resources and liabilities and deferred inflows of resources.
 Net position is displayed in three components:

 - a.
 Net investment in capital assets Consists of capital assets, net of accumulated depreciation reduced by any outstanding debt attributable to acquire capital assets. - b.
 Restricted net position Consist of net position balances restricted when there are limitations imposed on their use through external restrictions imposed by creditors, grantors, laws or regulations of other governments. - c.
 Unrestricted net position All other net position balances that do not meet the definition of "restricted" or "net investment in capital assets".